GeminiAd/employee-tracker/README.md

 - Store information about employees in one program with a user interface.
 - View all employees and their related role and department information.
+- View all employees by department.
+- View all employees by manager.
 - Add an employee into the system.
 - Update an existing employee's role.
 - View all roles and their related department.
 - Add a new role intothe system.
 - View all departments.
 - Add a new department into the system.
+- Input validation.

 ## Installation